JACoW-org/docs-IPAC/docs/InitialSetup/mgmt_area_01.md

 - **Protected**: Only accessible by the users specified above and the managers of parent resources.

+---

+**We suggest that the event be set as *Protected* until the general submission for contributed presentations opens.**

+For this to work, be sure that all people that needs access to this event is listed in the Protection section above.
+It is wise to define all [Roles](../InitialSetup/mgmt_area_02.md#roles-setup) and **add Roles under Protection** instead of single individuals.

+---

 The ***Access key*** should **not** be used for security reasons.

 The ***No access contact*** may be used to enter contact